tbela99/css-parser/files/validation.md

 ## Invalid tokens handling

-[bad tokens](../docs/enums/node.EnumToken.html#badcdotokentype) are thrown out during parsing. visitor functions can be used to catch and fix invalid tokens.
+[Bad tokens](../docs/enums/node.EnumToken.html#badcdotokentype) are thrown out during parsing. visitor functions can be used to catch and fix invalid tokens.

 ```ts